Effective as of: June 21, 2021

 We offer you choices regarding the collection, use, and sharing of your Personal Data and we’ll respect the choices you make.
 Please note that if you decide not to provide us with the Personal Data that we request, you may not be able to access all of the features of the Services.

-If we learn that we have collected Personal Data of a child under the age of 13, or in the EEA 16 or the age needed to consent to the processing of personal data, and we do not have parental consent, we will take steps to delete such information from our files as soon as possible.
+If we learn that we have collected Personal Data of a Child, and we do not have parental consent, we will take steps to delete such information from our files as soon as possible.

 10. Third Parties

 California law requires that we make certain disclosures about your data.
 We do not sell your Personal Data.
 The information listed in Section 2 falls under the following California Consumer Privacy Act (CCPA) categories: identifiers, commercial information, Internet or other electronic network activity information, geolocation data, and visual information.

 Additional Privacy Information for Pokémon GO